Amos Tuck: Political career

-Founder of the Republican Party in New Hampshire
+Active in the Republican Party in New Hampshire

 Tuck organized a secret meeting, on October 12, 1853, at Major Blake's Hotel in Exeter of a group of anti-slavery men.
-Tuck suggested they form a party to be called "Republicans."
-The term "Republican party" had been widely used in New Hampshire politics in the 1830s.
+Tuck may have suggested they form a party to be called "Republicans" but nothing came of the meeting and no new party was formed.
+The term "Republican party" had been widely used in New Hampshire politics since the 1790s.
 The dinner is commemorated by the tablet now affixed to the Squamscott House in Exeter.
-The participants campaigned for several parties in 1854 state elections, but the Republican party did not run a ticket that year in the state.
-He helped form the state Republican party in 1856 and was a delegate to the Republican National Conventions in 1856 and 1860.
+The participants campaigned for several parties in 1854 state elections, but not for any so-called "Republican" party.
+Two years later Tuck helped form the state Republican party in 1856 and was a delegate to the Republican National Conventions in 1856 and 1860.
 Tuck was appointed a delegate to the peace convention held in Washington, D.C., in 1861 in an effort to devise means to prevent the impending war.

-He was a personal friend of Abraham Lincoln, John Greenleaf Whittier and many other men prominent in his time, and is said to be responsible for putting Lincoln in office.
-"Lincoln...would never have realized his goals," according to Dartmouth historian Professor Frank Smallwood, "if his old friend, Amos Tuck of Exeter, New Hampshire...had not played such an influential role in helping him to secure the Republican party's presidential nomination in 1860."
+He was a personal friend of Abraham Lincoln, John Greenleaf Whittier and many other men prominent in his time.
+Tuck helped Lincoln win the Republican nomination in 1860.

 Personal life

-Tuck married Davida Nudd and had a son, Edward Tuck, on August 25, 1842, and a daughter, Ellen Tuck French, who married Francis Ormond French, President of the Manhattan Trust Company.
+Tuck married Davida Nudd and had three surviving children; a daughter, Abigail, in 1835, a son, Edward Tuck, on August 25, 1842, and a daughter, Ellen Tuck French, in 1838, who married Francis Ormond French, President of the Manhattan Trust Company.
+Her daughter, also Ellen Tuck French, married Alfred Gwynne Vanderbilt in 1901.

 Tuck died in Exeter, New Hampshire, on December 11, 1879.
 He was interred in Exeter Cemetery.

-His son, Edward Tuck, financed and founded at Dartmouth College the Amos Tuck School of Business Administration, and funded the New Hampshire Historical Society building, a "beautiful" granite structure in Concord, New Hampshire.
+His son, Edward Tuck, financed and founded at Dartmouth College the Amos Tuck School of Business Administration, and funded the New Hampshire Historical Society building, a beautiful granite structure in Concord, New Hampshire.

-Family and political descendants founded the Amos Tuck Society to promote and spread the history of Tuck's contributions and founding of the Republican Party.
-Edward Tuck also graduate from, and become a major donor to, Dartmouth College.
+Family and political descendants founded the "Amos Tuck Society" to promote and spread the history of Tuck's contributions to the Republican Party.
+Edward Tuck also graduated from, and became a major donor to, Dartmouth College.
 He made his fortune in banking, railroads and international trade, becoming vice-consul to France.